Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "You specifically."

-That was… bloody surprising, in fact.
+That was... bloody surprising, in fact.
 "Me?
 I barely met him, mate."

 "He said you were on *Caledonia,* the ship your people lost over Gao.
 He said you helped liberate the Three Valleys."

-"Mostly I was trying not to die at the time, but… yeah.
+"Mostly I was trying not to die at the time, but... yeah.
 That’s all true."

 "You kept people alive, he said.
-Killed biodrones… He said you boarded a Hunter swarmship."
+Killed biodrones...
+He said you boarded a Hunter swarmship."

 "Also true."

 "I know.
 The Great Father doesn’t lie."
 There was definitely a look of hero worship in Tooko’s eye, there.
 And a heavy dose of acid.

 "Look, mate.
 I won’t claim like I’m an angel.
 All I can say is that it’s a game with us.
 Like...
 When I was new to the Marines, my corporal told me to go get a tin of tartan paint from storage.
 And I was bloody stupid enough to go ask the quartermaster for one.
-I was embarrassed, we had a laugh…that was it.
-We all did that to each other…" he trailed off as he saw the bewildered way Tooko’s ears were moving. "...I suppose it sounds stupid."
+I was embarrassed, we had a laugh... that was it.
+We all did that to each other..." he trailed off as he saw the bewildered way Tooko’s ears were moving. "...I suppose it sounds stupid."

 "Yes."

-"Well… it’s just us, mate.
+"Well... it’s just us, mate.
 We aren’t Gaoians."

 "How is belittling your brothers in any way a good idea?!"

-"Don’t ask me to get into the psychology of it, I’m no kind of a… whatever.
+"Don’t ask me to get into the psychology of it, I’m no kind of a... whatever.
 It’s just how we are.
 I’m sorry we forgot it doesn’t work that way for Gaoians, okay?"

 Tooko gave him a long, hard look.
 Diminutive or not, there was an intense personality behind the borderline child-like facade.
 "Gaoians do not like lies.
 Big ones are pointless because we can often smell them.
 Little ones are like trying to cheat someone else’s nose.
 It means you have no respect for them."

 "...I hear you.
-Me, when I got back from that tin of paint errand… it’s like, I took my lumps, you know?
-Prank played, well done lads, you got me… If I’d whined about it, that wouldn’t’ve gone down well.
+Me, when I got back from that tin of paint errand... it’s like, I took my lumps, you know?
+Prank played, well done lads, you got me...
+If I’d whined about it, that wouldn’t’ve gone down well.
 Instead I could laugh about it, and they respected that."

 "But what does that prove?
 That you can be toyed with and you’ll just roll over?"

 "Or that I’m level-headed enough to only worry about the big shit, I guess," Wilde said.
-"Like… You’re gonna be livin’ on top of these lads in a high-stress environment.
+"Like...
+You’re gonna be livin’ on top of these lads in a high-stress environment.
 You need to know when to let the small irritations slide by.
 That’s how you get along and build a team."

-"So… it was a test."
+"So... it was a test."

 "I guess, yeah."

 "And if I was Human, I’d have failed it," Tooko sighed.

-"Well… you’re not.
+"Well... you’re not.
 Our bad for forgetting it, okay?"
 Wilde held out his hand. "...Start over?"

 Tooko tilted his head like a thoughtful puppy for a moment, then duck-nodded and reached out and they shook, paw-to-hand.
 "Okay."